 Opening a Bottle is predominantly about Old World wines, but most importantly, wines with a distinct sense of origin and a compelling story behind them.
-I don’t have a problem with mass-produced wines; its just that they’re story is often not very interesting.
+I don’t have a dogmatic mindset when it comes to mass-produced wines; its just that they’re story is often not very interesting.

 Occasionally, I am invited on press trips, in which an importer, PR agency or regional organization will host a group of wine writers and beverage professionals to explore an area’s wineries and vineyards.

 To some, this is a poison pill.
 My response: I’ll gladly let you fund my independent travel, because it ain’t funding itself.